sultanawar321/reviews_text_classification/README.md

 - notebooks:
   - customers_reviews_topic_modelling.ipynb: includes the whole topic modelling work; from data preprocessing to feature engineering, LDA model training, topics visualisations and topics selection.
-  - customers_reviews_finetuning_setfit.ipynb: includes fine-tuning a setfit model on a small labelled of customers reviews and quick fine-tuning demo using data from the datasets HF library
-  - customers_reviews_inference_setfit.ipynb: includes the process to use the fine-tuned model to generate inference on unseen datapoints and applying evaluation/monitoring mechanism using text similarity algrothims.
+  - customers_reviews_setfit.ipynb: includes fine-tuning a setfit model on a small labelled of customers reviews and quick fine-tuning demo using data from the datasets HF library.
+It also presents the process to use the fine-tuned model to generate inference on unseen datapoints and apply evaluation and monitoring mechanism using text similarity algrothims.
 - README.md: a detailed description of project files.

 ## Python Packaging: